Tao Qian (Han dynasty): Early life

 Tao Qian was born in Danyang Commandery (丹楊郡), which is around present-day Ma'anshan, Anhui.
 His father served as Chief of Yuyao (餘姚長) and died when Tao Qian was still young.
 As an orphan, he was well known for his daredevil attitude.
 At the age of 13, he sewed from silk a made-up banner while riding a bamboo horse with all the children from the village following his lead.
-The Administrator of Cangwu (蒼梧太守), Gan Gong (甘公), who was from the same county by birth, met Tao while travelling.
+The Administrator of Cangwu (蒼梧太守), Gan Gong (甘公), (Note: "Gong" here is likely not Gan's name, but a form of address, akin to the English honorific Mr..) who was from the same county by birth, met Tao while travelling.
 Gan was deeply impressed by Tao's appearance and conversed with him.
-He was further impressed and agreed to have his daughter married to him.
-His wife was displeased and told him angrily, "This Tao kid is a ruffian; why offer him our daughter?"
+Gan was further impressed and agreed to have his daughter married to Tao.
+Gan's wife was displeased and told him angrily, "This Tao kid is a ruffian; why offer him our daughter?"
 Gan Gong replied that Tao Qian has a unique appearance and will surely accomplish great things in the future.
 Therefore, he maintained the marriage proposal.